ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-4.md

 This system can take into consideration adverse weather conditions, the driver's driving patterns, current traffic conditions and other criteria to alert and inform the management staff and the drivers themselves when risk factors run high.

-In previous tutorial, we have explored generating and capturing streaming data with [Apache NiFi](#rtep-1.md) and [Apache Kafka](http://hortonworks.com/hadoop-tutorial/simulating-transporting-realtime-events-stream-apache-kafka/).
+In previous tutorial, we have explored generating and capturing streaming data with [Apache NiFi](http://hortonworks.com/hadoop-tutorial/realtime-event-processing-nifi-kafka-storm#section_4) and [Apache Kafka](http://hortonworks.com/hadoop-tutorial/realtime-event-processing-nifi-kafka-storm#section_5).

-In this tutorial, you  will use [**Apache Storm**](http://hortonworks.com/labs/storm/) on the Hortonworks Data Platform to capture these data events and process them in real time for further analysis.

-In this tutorial, we will build a solution to ingest real time streaming data into HBase using [Storm](http://hortonworks.com/hadoop-tutorial/ingesting-processing-real-time-events-apache-storm/).
+In this tutorial, we will build a solution to ingest real time streaming data into HBase using Storm.
 Storm has a spout that reads truck_events data from Kafka and passes it to bolts, which process and persist the data into Hive & HBase tables.

 ## Pre-Requisites